Rice-Cameron/cs361-microservice-project/microservice/README.md

 # Microservice for Brandon Healey

-This folder contains the microservices requested by Brandon Healey for his individual project.
+This folder contains the microservices created by Brandon Healey for my (Cameron Rice) individual project

-This is not the microservice for my (Cameron Rice) individual project.